ckp7blessed/Bytetheapples.com/README.md

 <br /><br />
 "Technology is nothing.
 What's important is that you have a faith in people,<br />
 that they're basically good and smart, and if you give them tools,<br />
-they'll do wonderful things with them."<br />
+they'll do wonderful things with them." - Steve Jobs<br />
-- Steve Jobs